hbeale/splicedice_analysis/2025-12_tcga_luad_reproducible_example/2025-12-16_splicedice_TCGA_LUAD_u2af1_runthrough_with_data_descriptions.md

 splice_intervals), and has three columns for each of the two conditions defined in the sig manifest (here u2af1-wt and u2af1-s34f).
 The columns contain summary statistics for samples in the condition (median, alpha and beta).
-Some alpha and bet values are “None”; maybe we should change those to NA.
+Some alpha and beta values are “None”; maybe we should change those to NA.

 ``` r